haeward/macvimswitch/README.md

 2. Important first-time setup:
    - Disable the "Use Shift to switch between English and Chinese" option in your input method settings
    - You can select your preferred Chinese input method from the status bar menu
+   - You must enable the MacOS keyboard shortcut for "Select the previous input source", which can be found in "Preference -> Keyboard -> Shortcuts -> Input Source".
+   - The shortcut can be anything as your wish, macism will read the shortcut from that entry and trigger it by emulation when needed.
+Just to make sure you have already enabled the shortcut.

 3. Menu Bar Options:
    - Click the keyboard icon in the menu bar to: